nathancarter/weblurch/doc-src/plan.md

 ## Experimenting with auto-bubbling

- * Create a class `ProtoGroup`.
-Its constructor takes as input any Range in the document, and the constructed object can answer basic questions about itself as if it were a group.
-Most importantly, it must be able to answer the questions needed to draw itself, which are these:
-    * `G.type()` must return a group type, which therefore must be provided at construction time.
-    * The group type returned by `G.type()` must be able to accept `ProtoGroup` instances as parameters to its `tagContents` member, and return sensible values for them.
-    * If you want it to be able to receive click events on its bubble tag, then the group type returned by `G.type()` must be able to accept `ProtoGroup` instances as parameters to its `tagMenuItems` member, and return sensible values for them.
-    * `G.getScreenBoundaries()` can simply duplicate most of the code from the actual `Group` class, except only adding the `getClientRects` for the range, not any actual open/close groupers.
-    * `G.open` must be an HTML element from the document from which we can extract font information for use in making the bubble tag.
-This can be computed at construction time by taking the first element in the given range.
-   Test to be sure that `ProtoGroup` instances can be returned by the `visibleGroups` function and will be drawn correctly.
-Modify the old test to return a `ProtoGroup` that highlights characters 5-10 of the document.
  * Further test by creating a handler for any change in cursor position, or any change to document content, that finds the range for the 5 characters before the cursor, and returns those as a proto-group to be shown.